lsa-mis/mi_classrooms/README.md

      - buildings_api.rb
      - classrooms_api.rb
      - department_api.rb
-     - Note: you will initially run the rake tasks to add images to the application
+  - Note: you will initially run these rake tasks to add images to the application and the seed file to add intial data
     - add_chairs_to_rooms.rake
     - add_images_to_rooms.rake
     - add_panos_to_rooms.rake
+    - rails db:seed

 ** NOTE: The task create log files in {Rails.root}/log/api_nightly_update_db.log to store errors of warnings.